andreterceiro/dio-mobile-meu-tudo--how-to-configure-typescript-in-projects-node-js/README.md

 # Transpiling all files of the project

-Teacher gave an example: when running `npx tsc` without specifying a path, the file tscofing was readed and using the previous passed options (example destination folder), **several** javascript files was generated, each corresponding to a TypeScript file.
+Teacher gave an example: when running `npx tsc` without specifying a path, the file tscofing was readed and used the previous passed options (example destination folder), **several** javascript files was generated, each corresponding to a TypeScript file.